 - It will take about a fortnight for the grazed tonsil site to heal.
 During this duration, the baby may sometimes have blood-stained saliva.
 It is normal, but if there is too much blood in the saliva or the bleeding continues even after the recovery period, then you must get the infant checked by the doctor.

-Tonsillectomy can be painful, but in situations of repeated tonsillitis, it is the best way to keep your little one safe from severely aggravated tonsils.
+Tonsillectomy can be painful, but in the case of repeated tonsillitis, it is the best way to keep your little one safe from severely aggravated tonsils.
 The infant should recover within two weeks after diagnosis.

 When left untreated for an extended period or ignored despite being chronic, tonsillitis can lead to the following ramifications:

-- Adenoid infection: Adenoid is part of the lymphatic tissue, just like tonsils, and is also referred as pharyngeal tonsil.
-It is located at the back of the nasal cavity.
+- Adenoid infection: Adenoid is part of the lymphatic tissue, just like tonsils, and is located at the back of the nasal cavity.
 Acute infection of tonsils can infect the adenoid, causing it to swell just like tonsils, resulting in obstructive sleep apnea (11).
-In such cases, the adenoid will have to be surgically removed along with the tonsils.
+In such cases, the adenoids will have to be surgically removed along with the tonsils.

 - Obstructive sleep apnea: Enlarged tonsils due to tonsillitis can obstruct the windpipe, making it difficult for the baby to breathe.
 This could, eventually, lead to a complicated condition like sleep apnea.

-- Peritonsillar abscess: When the infection spreads from the tonsils to the surrounding tissue it leads to the formation of a pus-filled pocket that will appear whitish externally.
-This is called peritonsillar abscess.
-If the infection subsequently spreads to the gums, then it may cause problems during teething.
+- Peritonsillar abscess: When the infection spreads from the tonsils to the surrounding tissue, it leads to the formation of a pus-filled pocket that will appear whitish externally.
+This is called peritonsillar abscess and a doctor must be seen.

 - Otitis media: A pathogen can quickly find its way to the ear from the throat through the eustachian tube.
 Here it can attack the eardrum (tympanic membrane) and the middle ear, which may lead to a whole new bunch of complications.

-- Rheumatic fever: When group A streptococcus bacteria cause tonsillitis, and if the condition is left untreated for a very long time then it may cause rheumatic fever, which is a severe inflammation of different organs of the body.
+- Rheumatic fever: When tonsillitis caused by group A streptococcus bacteria is left untreated for a very long time, then it may cause rheumatic fever, which is a severe inflammation of different organs of the body.

-- Poststreptococcal glomerulonephritis: Streptococcus bacteria can find its way to various internal organs of the body.
-If it enters the kidneys, then it causes poststreptococcal glomerulonephritis.
+- Poststreptococcal glomerulonephritis: Streptococcus bacteria can find a way to various internal organs of the body.
+If it enters the kidneys, then it causes post-streptococcal glomerulonephritis.
 Here the blood vessels in the kidney inflame, thus making the organ inefficient in filtering blood and forming urine.

-Have an experience to share?
-Do let us know in the comment section below.
+Have the experience to share?
+Do let us know in the comments section below.